 The Faculty of Arts and Humanities has a long and proud tradition of academic excellence.
 We rank consistently as one of the top Faculties in the Arts in Canada.
 Our nine departments and programs bring together over 150 full-time Professors, many of whom hold teaching and research awards on the local and international stages.

-Geneviève de Viveiros, French Studies, had recently created a vlog on her research relating to Emile Zola's works, career and times.
+Geneviève de Viveiros, French Studies, had recently created a vlog on her research relating to Emile Zola's works and his career.
 Zola was one of the most influential writers, journalists and critics of the 19th Century.
 Geneviève will share her archival research, travels and more through her vlog series.
-View more about the EZolaproject on YouTube
+Read the Western News article View more about the EZolaproject on YouTube

 The research of Nandi Bhatia, English and Writing Studies, and Teresa Hubel (Huron College) has been featured in India Today.
 Both are working on a project focused on the representation of tawaifs and devadasis in literature, film and historical records.
 Read more